 - Potatoes: Try Smoked Paprika Oven Fries, Turkish Fries, or Grilled Sweet Potato Fries.

 - Salads: Classic Potato Salad is a great choice for burgers, as well as a Macaroni Salad.

-- If you have your sights set on a fresher side dish, try a Four Bean Salad, or this Pineapple Slaw recipe.
+- If you have your sights set on a fresher side dish, try this Pineapple Slaw recipe.

 Recipe For Steakhouse Burgers

 This recipe is from Kansas Living Magazine published by the Kansas Farm Bureau.